Storm Highway by Dan Robinson

 I'll get into these reasons in more detail, but here is a short summary:

 • Copyright infringement is an existential threat to my entire operation.
 I already covered that in my intro above.
-The lost income from infringements is the primary reason I have not been able to transition to being a photographer and cameraman full time.
+The lost income from infringements is the primary reason I have not been able to continue being a photographer and cameraman full time.
 If I never issued any takedowns or fought copyright battles, I would have been out of business years ago.

 • I'm bearing all of the costs and risks of capturing my content.
 I spend thousands of dollars a year on fuel and hotels, take dozens of unpaid days off of work, maintain expensive equipment and relentlessly spend 12 to 36 hours at a time in harsh weather to capture my images.
 I finance my own operations - I am not sponsored or supported by anyone, nor am I wealthy with lots of disposable income.
 My images and video that result from all that work and expense are my main 'product' that I sell, and those sales are how I am able to pay my bills and continue doing what I do.